What is Bablingua21?

 How often do you post new videos?

-There's a new short video (about 1 minute) from Monday to Thursday.
+There's a new short video (about 1 minute) every two days.

-And a longer video (up to 5 minutes) on Fridays to review the news of the week, and develop one of them.
+And a longer video (up to 5 minutes) after 4 programs to review the news.

 That review will help students acquire the new words and expressions of the previous days.